 The Staff Services Department is responsible for the procurement of goods, mail services, and printing.
-The Staff Services/Fleet Manager Director also serves as the agency's Risk Manager.
+The Staff Services Director also serves as the agency's Risk Manager.
 The Communications Director provides information related to the services of the Agency.

 ii Animal Health Programs - The Animal Health Division includes the six Region Offices, Authorized Personnel, Emergency Management and the Animal Disease Traceability Program.
-The Region Offices are located throughout the State: Amarillo; Beeville; Laredo; Rockdale; Stephenville, and Sulphur Springs.
+The Region Offices are located throughout the State: Amarillo; Beeville; Laredo/Willacy; Giddings; Stephenville, and Sulphur Springs.

 The Region Offices have the responsibility for administering at the local level all disease programs related to the strategies for their respective geographic regions.
-These offices are headed by Veterinarians (Region Directors) under the direction of the Assistant Executive Director for Animal Health Programs.
-The Region Offices which are headed by Veterinarians (Region Directors), Emergency Management, and the Staff/Authorized Personnel Program Manager are under the direction of the Assistant Executive Director for Animal Health Programs.
-The Animal Disease Traceability Program is under the direction of the Deputy Director for Animal Health Programs and Animal Disease Traceability.
-Animal Disease Traceability is responsible for maintaining disease program statistics and administering various programs including brucellosis certified free herds.
+These offices are headed by Veterinarians (Region Directors) under the direction of the Deputy Executive Director for Animal Health Programs.
+The Region Offices which are headed by Veterinarians (Region Directors), Emergency Management, Program Records/Quality Assurance, Field Operations, Animal Disease Traceability, and Training are under the direction of the Deputy Executive Director for Animal Health Programs.

-State Epidemiology - This Department is responsible for providing epidemiological support to field operations, assists in the diagnosis and classification of animals, and approves deviations from prescribed standards when necessary.
+support to field operations, assists in the diagnosis and classification of animals, and approves deviations from prescribed standards when necessary.
+The Authorized Personnel, GIS, Cervid Program, and Field Epidemiologist are under the direction of the State Epidemiologist.